Security Status

 Demonstrations and Civil Unrest

-In October and November 2019 there were large-scale protests and demonstrations leading to civil unrest across Chile and you should expect a heightened security presence.
+In recent years, there have been large-scale protests and demonstrations leading to civil unrest across Chile and you should expect a heightened security presence.
 Even peaceful protests can become violent at any time.
 You should avoid all demonstrations.
 Monitor local media for additional updates and follow the instructions of local authorities.

-Police can use tear gas and water cannon against protesters.
+Police can use tear gas and water cannons against protesters.
 Under Chilean law, foreign nationals visiting or living in Chile could be deported for involvement in protests and demonstrations.

 The largest protests usually take place in Santiago and Valparaíso and occasionally elsewhere in the country.